-- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar.
-Fit chain drive links into bar groove. - 10.
-Pull guide bar forward until chain is snug in guide bar groove.
-Ensure all drive links are in the bar groove.
+Place the chain over and behind the 6 clutch, fitting the drive links in the clutch drum sprocket.

+- Place chain onto the sprocket Fit bottom of drive links between the 7. teeth in the sprocket in the nose of the - quide bar. - Fit chain drive links in to bar groove.
+Pull the bar forward until the chain is 9 - snug in the groove of the bar.
+Ensure all drive links are in the bar groove. - 10.
+Hold guide bar against the saw frame and install the chain brake. - Replace the chain brake nuts and tight-11. en finger tight.
+Once the chain is tensioned you will need to tighten chain brake núts.